dashkite/scout/README.md

 Returns the schema associated with a signature, given either a path and an API description or a signature.

+### signature

+*signature path, api  → signature*
+*signature name, method  → signature*

+Returns a method signature given either a path and an API description or a name (request or response) and a method.

+### statuses

+*statuses path, api  → statuses*
+*statuses method  → statuses*

+Returns the list of possible statuses for a response, given either a path and an API description or a method.

+### template

+*template name, api → url-template*
+*template resource → url-template*

+Returns the primary URL template associated with a resource.

+### templates

+*template name, api → url-template*
+*template resource → url-template*

+Returns the list of URL templates associated with a resource.

 ### types

 *types path, api  → types*
 *types signature  → types*

 Returns the content-types of a signature, given either a path and an API description or a signature.

-### accept

-*accept path, api  → types*
-*method  → types*

-Returns the list of possible accept media types for a request, given either a path and an API description or a method.
-Effectively a convenience form of `types` for the response signature.